lechimp-p/php-src/README.md

 ## Is this a DI-Container, a Lib for Factories or what?

-This library acts as a source for objects, no matter wether they are global services or should be newly created.
+This library acts as a source for objects, no matter whether they are global services or should be newly created.
 It's purpose is to help to decouple legacy code bases, where services are introduced as globals and objects are created in the style of `require_once` then `new`.